calacademy-research/RAxML_Astral_trees/README.md

 ```
 $ git clone https://github.com/calacademy-research/RAxML_Astral_trees.git
 ```
-2. You will now have a directory with all required scripts in:
+2. You will now have a directory named 'RAxML_Astral_trees' with all required scripts:
 ```
 ~/RAxML_Astral_trees
 ```